 No doubt there is at least one large problem yet nagging the thoughts of some of my readers: “What about all those references in the Bible that specifically mention eternal punishment, eternal damnation, the everlasting torment of the wicked, and the like?”
 I will attempt to answer this question in a rather general manner.

-But can it not logically follow that if God is powerful enough and loving enough to forgive such terrible sin for one who receives Jesus as one’s personal Savior, then God is also great enough to provide a lake of fire to burn out sin, motivating a sinner to see for himself or herself how awful is their sin, thus turning to Jesus for forgiveness and total cleansing.
-It is conceded that such a concept makes no rational sense, but, then, neither does placing one’s faith in a Man who died on a cross in an obscure land over 2,000 years ago make sense.
+But can it not logically follow that if God is powerful and loving enough to forgive such terrible sin for one who receives Jesus as one’s personal Savior and then chooses to follow Him, then God is also great enough to provide a lake of fire to burn out sin, motivating a sinner to see for himself or herself how awful is their sin, thus turning to Jesus for forgiveness and total cleansing.
+It is conceded that such a concept makes no rational sense, but then, neither does placing one’s faith in a God/Man who died on a cross in an obscure land over 2,000 years ago make sense.
 However, it seems to me that both views are equally biblical.

 In John 14: 6, Jesus said: “I am the way, the truth, and the life.
 No person can come to the Father except through me.”
 This reference makes it clear that whatever else the lake of fire may or may not do, it eventually causes people to turn to and receive Jesus because he is the only way to the Father.
 John 12: 32 says that Jesus draws all humanity to himself.
 I have previously discussed other implications of this text, but now I invite you to see that there must be a way in which Jesus draws all people to himself.